f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/206.png

-`b)` Now we'll upload the certificate to the F5 Cloud Services portal.
+`b)` Now we'll upload the certificate to the F5 Essential App Protect service.
 In order to do that, send the **Upload SSL Certificate** request:

 .. figure:: _figures/207.png